-Trump's First Speech After Election Day 2020 Is Getting Roasted For This Reason
+Trump's First Speech After Election Day Got Cut Off & Twitter Is Roasting Him

 The 2020 election feels like it's been going on, oh, forever.
 Through it all, President Donald Trump has repeatedly made baseless claims of voter fraud, and on Nov.
 5, he did it again.
 Except, some people are clearly not giving him the airtime anymore — literally.
 During Trump's first speech after Election Day 2020, multiple networks decided to drop the speech within two minutes, and Twitter is absolutely loving the mic drop.